 Employees are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions or queries can be addressed to the Group's General Counsel and the Group's Chief Executive Officer.
+Comments, suggestions or queries can be addressed to the GC and the CEO.

-11. QUESTIONS
+12. QUESTIONS

-For further information on this Policy, please contact your manager or the Group's General Counsel.
+For further information on this Policy, please contact your manager or the GC.

-Employees are encouraged to refer to this Policy or ask questions of their manager or the Group's General Counsel if any compliance-related issues or uncertainties arise in the course of the Employee's work.
+Employees are encouraged to refer to this Policy or ask questions of their manager or the GC if any compliance-related issues or uncertainties arise in the course of the Employee's work.